Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IO/Path.md

 ### GetApplicationDataDirectory(ApplicationDataTarget applicationDataTarget, string companyName, string productName)

 Gets the application data directory for a specific product of a specific company.
-If the folder does not exist, the
-    folder is automatically created by this method.

-    This method returns a value like [application data]\[company]\[product name].
+If the folder does not exist, the folder is automatically created by this method.This method returns a value like [application data]\[company]\[product name].

 #### Parameters